Animal Care Program

 Proposition 12, Farm Animal Confinement

-- Click on Guidance Documents for instructions.
+- Review Producers tab on Guidance Documents page

 What is the Animal Care Program?